asleofn/B_Mori/README.md

-# Indel and SV variant information using svaba for 37 breeding line Bombyx mori strains.
+# Indel and SV variant information using SvABA for 37 breeding line Bombyx mori strains.

+test